Tom Browning

 Thomas Leo Browning (April 28, 1960 – December 19, 2022) was an American left-handed pitcher in Major League Baseball who played from 1984 to 1995, spending almost his entire career with the Cincinnati Reds.
 In his rookie season in 1985, Browning won 20 games and was runner-up for the National League (NL) Rookie of the Year Award; he was the Reds' first 20-game winner in 15 years, and equalled the most wins by a Cincinnati lefthander since 1925.
 He quickly became a mainstay in the team's pitching rotation, leading the NL in games started four of the next five years.
 Browning pitched the twelfth perfect game in major league history on September 16, 1988, against the Los Angeles Dodgers, just the third perfect game by a lefthander; it was the highlight of a season in which he was 18–5, posting the league's second-highest winning percentage.
 He helped the Reds to a sweep in the 1990 World Series, winning Game 3 against the defending champion Oakland Athletics.
 In 1991, his last full season, Browning was named to the NL All-Star team.

 Browning's 123 wins with the Reds ranked fourth among lefthanders when he retired, and remain the most by any Reds pitcher active since 1971; his 298 starts trail only Eppa Rixey among the team's lefthanders.
 He later became a broadcaster and minor league pitching coach, and co-authored the book Tom Browning's Tales from the Reds Dugout.
 Browning was inducted into the Cincinnati Reds Hall of Fame in 2006.

 Pre-Major League Baseball career

 College

-Browning played college baseball at Le Moyne College in Syracuse from 1979 to 1981.
+Browning played college baseball at Le Moyne College in Syracuse from 1979 to 1981 and Tennessee Wesleyan College in Athens, Tennessee from 1981 to 1982.